marcduiker/building-a-resilient-workflow-with-durable-functions/labs/13_additional_features.md

 - Are there activities that can be done in parallel instead of sequential?
 - What if the built-in retry mechanism is not enough?
 Can we make this even more resilient?
 - How could you implement sending an email to 100 different persons instead of just 1?
+- How could you implement an approval step before sending an email to 100 different persons?